Find Trade Colleges

 100% Freshmen Loans

 The total student population at The Salon Professional Academy - Washington DC is 97, which includes 68 full-time undergraduates.
-Students tend to stick around at TSPA - Washington DC.
-The freshman retention rate is 100%.
+TSPA - Washington DC has a freshman retention rate of 100%, which is a good sign that once students arrive at the school, they want to stay.

 100% of TSPA - Washington DC students take out loans to afford college costs.
 The average amount of student loans is $10,552 a year.
 The school reports a student loan default rate of 3.7% which is much lower than the average rate of 10.8%!